ballerina-platform/ballerina-dev-website/swan-lake/learn/documenting-ballerina-code.md

         [tests/]
         [resources/]

-  [resources/]         # Resources included with every module in the package
+  [resources/]         # Resources included in every module in the package.

   target/              # Compiled executables and other artifacts end up here
 ```

-The `ballerina doc` command will read the `Package.md` and `Module.md` and prepend it to the generated HTML file.
+The `ballerina doc` command will read the `Package.md` and `Module.md` files and prepend it to the generated HTML file.

 Check [HTTP module documentation](/swan-lake/learn/api-docs/ballerina/http/index.html) for sample HTML that has `Module.md` content at the top, followed by the other module constructs.

 ## Generating Ballerina Documentation

 Ballerina provides a `doc` command, which can be executed against a given Ballerina package.
-This command will result in generating the Ballerina documentation as HTML files, for all the modules in the package.
+This command will result in generating the Ballerina documentation as HTML files for all the modules in the package.

 First, let's create a new Ballerina package: